 To be honest, the long list of positive effects that come from regular exfoliation goes on and on – we’ve only just scratched the surface!
 It’s a pretty powerful and natural tool to make a regular part of your wellbeing and skincare routine.
 Find that you don’t know how to do it properly or where to start?
 Let’s break it down into an easy-to-follow exfoliating routine.
 Ready?

-- Opt for something such as our Strawberry and Elderflower Salt Scrub, which is gentle but will energize your complexion and slough away impurities.
+Opt for something such as our Strawberry and Elderflower Salt Scrub, which is gentle but will energize your complexion and slough away impurities.
 The key here is to go for a product that will get deep into your skin but won’t irritate it or cause any inflammation.
+View our full range of scrubs here.